 Women's Walk in Tango

-There are more exercises designed for women than men in tango, just like there are more fashions, shoes, jewelry and cosmetics designed for women than men.
-Which is not surprising given the significance of beauty to women and the fact that, while the man leads the woman, it's the woman who beautifies the dance.
+There are more exercises designed for women than men in tango, just as there are more fashions, shoes, jewelry and cosmetics designed for women than men.
+This is not surprising given the significance of beauty to women and the fact that, while the man leads the woman, it's the woman who beautifies the dance.
 How women walk, therefore, matters more than how men walk in tango.
 (See The Gender Roles in Tango.)

-Muscle development
+Muscle Development

-Walk backwards
+Walk Backwards

-Walk in leaning position
+Walk in Leaning Position

 It is important to note that embrace affects walk significantly.
 Walking in an A-shaped frame is very different from walking in an H-shaped frame.
 A woman using open dance hold cannot stretch her leg back far enough, because without leaning on her partner it's hard for her to keep balance with just one leg when the other leg must stretch back as far as possible.
 Here is an example.